 On May 19, 2010, AMP announced plans to begin cessation of operation at the Gorsuch Project, a 1950's vintage coal-fired plant located near Marietta, Ohio.
 AMP determined it to be in the best interest of the participating member communities to cease operations at the facility.
 The facility ceased electric generation on November 11, 2010.
-The decision stems from a consent decree reached between the U.S. EPA and AMP that resolves all issues related to a Notice of Violation ("NOV") issued by the U.S. EPA that alleged that certain work performed at the Gorsuch Project from 1981 to 1986 (before AMP had an interest in the Gorsuch Project) and from 1988 to 1991 (after AMP had an interest in the Plant) should have triggered a New Source Review.
-The settlement includes a binding obligation that AMP cease coal-fired generation operation at the Gorsuch Project no later than December 31, 2012 and also requires AMP to spend \$15 million on an environmental mitigation project over several years and pay a civil penalty of \$850,000.
-AMP has accordingly established a liability of \$850,000 on its consolidated balance sheet at September 30, 2010 for the civil penalty.
-The \$15 million required to be spent on the environmental mitigation project will be expensed as project expenditures are incurred.
-The environmental mitigation project will be in the form of a robust energy efficiency initiative administered by a third party, The Vermont Energy Investment Corp.
-This project will include services for residential, commercial and industrial customers and will be designed to help participating AMP member communities save 70,000 megawatt hours over a set period of time.
+The decision stems from a consent decree reached between the U.S. EPA and AMP that resolves all issues related to a Notice of Violation ("NOV") issued by the U.S. EPA.
+The settlement includes a binding obligation that AMP cease coal-fired generation operation at the Gorsuch Project no later than December 31, 2012 and also requires AMP to spend \$15,000,000 on an environmental mitigation project over the next several years and pay a civil penalty of \$850,000.
+This amount was paid in October of 2010.
+The \$15,000,000 required to be spent on the environmental mitigation project will be expensed as project expenditures are incurred.
+The environmental mitigation project is in the form of robust energy efficiency initiatives administered by a third party, The Vermont Energy Investment Corp.
+This project includes services for residential, commercial and industrial customers and is designed to assist participating AMP member communities with energy conservation.
+Through December 31, 2011, \$4,730,090 of the \$15,000,000 requirement has been incurred and expensed.